William Gentry: Second World War

 In September 1942, he was promoted to brigadier and appointed commander of the 6th Infantry Brigade, the previous commander having been made a prisoner of war.
 Despite having no experience in commanding infantry, he led the brigade well until August 1943, at which time he replaced Stewart as Deputy Chief of Staff to Lieutenant General Edward Puttick.
 He served in this role for nearly 18 months before rejoining the 2NZEF.

 After a period in Egypt in command of New Zealand troops there, from February 1945 Gentry commanded the newly formed 9th Infantry Brigade.
 His new command included the Divisional Cavalry and Machine Gun Battalion, both of which had been converted to an infantry role and were joined by the 22nd Battalion.
-After a period of training, the brigade participated in the final stages of the Italian Campaign and Gentry was awarded a Bar to his DSO for his leadership of the brigade during this time.
-Command of his brigade was passed to Stewart on 10 November 1945 and he returned to New Zealand.
+After a period of training, the brigade participated in the final stages of the Italian campaign and Gentry was awarded a Bar to his DSO for his leadership of the brigade during this time.
+Command of his brigade was passed to Stewart on 10 November 1945 and Gentry returned to New Zealand.
 He was discharged from the 2NZEF in March 1946.